-As a career U.S. Marine Corps officer, Mr. Shupp led troops in the most important military operations of the recent past, seeing action in Kuwait, Bosnia, and Iraq.
-He commanded the main effort during the Battle of Fallujah.
-After his regiment cleared that insurgent-occupied city during the largest urban battle since the Korean Conflict, Mr. Shupp was in charge of reconstruction of the city and the first free Iraqi elections there in 2005.
+Before joining Van Scoyoc Associates, Mike spent 27 years in the U.S. Marine Corps.
+Throughout his decorated military career, he led our forces or participated in military operations in Saudi Arabia, Kuwait, Bosnia, Kosovo and Iraq.
+During Operation Iraqi Freedom, he commanded the main ground effort during the Battle of Fallujah, and after his regimental combat team cleared that insurgent-occupied city during the largest urban battle since the Korean Conflict, Mike was in charge of the reconstruction of the city and their participation in Iraq’s first free elections in 2005.

-Between field assignments, Mr. Shupp managed the sale of 1,100 Light Armored Vehicles to Saudi Arabia and served as the Chief of Staff for the Nation’s urgent program to counter the enemy’s deadly use of improvised explosive devices in Iraq.
+Between field assignments, Mike obtained his Department of the Navy Program Manager and Security Assistance credentials while managing the Foreign Military sale of 1,100 Light Armored Vehicles to Saudi Arabia, and serving as the Chief of Staff for the Nation’s urgent program to counter the enemy’s deadly use of improvised explosive devices in Iraq.
+Mike also served as the Marine Corps Director of Legislative Affairs for the House of Representatives and later as the principal advisor on legislative affairs to Admiral Michael Mullen, Chairman of the Joint Chiefs of Staff.